 Currently, I am supervising a Sex and Relationships Research group of undergraduate students at the University of Ottawa.
 We are examining how first sexual activity in a new relationship impacts the outcome of relationships based on whether or not the relationships begin online or offline. www.datingandsexsurvey.com

+I am a member of the following organizations: Canadian Sex Research Forum (www.csrf.ca), Sex Information and Education Council of Canada (SIECCAN; www.sieccan.org) and the Society for the Scientific Study of Sexuality (www.sexscience.org).
 I enjoy being part of the Ottawa community.
 I sit on the Board of Directors for Planned Parenthood Ottawa and work with the University of Ottawa’s Sexual Health team of Health Promotion peer educators.

 I enjoy talking about relationships and sexuality to all types of people.
 I have done a short segment with LiVE 885FM on interesting sexuality research for the past 3 years.

 Please contact me if your organization or group has a speaking engagement that you think I would be a good fit.

 Note: I cannot supervise graduate studentsat this time.